Quantum control of hole spin qubits in double quantum dots

-\textit{Conclusions.} In this work we propose a protocol based in STA to implement the S-T hole spin qubit transition in a DQD.
-As the transition follows the adiabatic trajectory in a fast way, we are able to highly decrease charge noise by reducing the population of the double-occupied singlet state as compared with other protocols.
+\textit{Conclusions.} In this work, we propose a fast quasi-adiabatic protocol to implement the S-T hole spin qubit transition in a DQD.
+As the dynamic follows the adiabatic trajectory in a fast way, we are able to highly decrease charge noise by reducing the population of the double-occupied singlet state as compared with other protocols.
+The reduced total time of the protocol also makes it robust against spin dephasing.
 By means of this all-electrical protocol, we can initialize the qubit in an arbitrary state with high fidelity.
 Furthermore, we are able to perform a single-qubit gate, a NOT gate, combining the FAQUAD pulse and a waiting period to account for additional phases.
 We extend our scheme to two DQDs, each DQD representing one qubit.
-Driving one of the qubits allows for a two-qubit gate, a SWAP-like gate, achieving fidelity of $0.995$, beyond the fault-tolerance error correction threshold.
-We also compare the fidelity of different pulses based protocols against the charge noise strength.
+Driving one of the qubits allows for a two-qubit gate, a CNOT gate with $0.99$ of fidelity.
+We also propose how to implement a two-qubit SWAP-like gate, achieving a fidelity of $0.995$.
+In both cases, the obtained fidelity is beyond the fault-tolerance error correction threshold.
+Finally, we compare the fidelity of different experimentally used protocols against the charge noise strength.

-Our results demonstrate the feasibility of STA for the implementation of one- and two-hole spin qubit gates with high fidelity.
-These results are a step forward in the logic gates implementation with hole spin qubits in semiconductor quantum dots. \\
+Our results demonstrate the feasibility of the proposed protocol for the implementation of one- and two-hole spin qubit gates with high fidelity.
+These results are a step towards the logic gates implementation with hole spin qubits in semiconductor quantum dots.\\

-\textit{Acknowledgments} We acknowledge Dr. M. Benito and L. Oltra for insightful discussions and critical reading of the manuscript.
+\textit{Acknowledgments} We acknowledge Dr. M. Benito, Prof. E. Sherman, and L. Oltra for insightful discussions and critical reading of the manuscript.
 G.P. and D.F.F. were supported by Spain's MINECO through Grant No. PID2020-117787GB-I00 and by CSIC Research Platform PTI-001.
 D.F.F. acknowledges support from the FPU program No. FPU20/04762.
-Y.B. acknowledges to the EU FET Open Grant Quromorphic (828826).
+Y.B. acknowledges the EU FET Open Grant Quromorphic (828826) and the QUANTEK project (ELKARTEK program from the Basque Government, expedient no. KK-2021/00070).

 \begin{widetext}

 \makeatletter

 {SM\arabic{figure}} {SM\arabic{section}} {SM\arabic{equation}}